Distancs/DSGA_1001_Final/README.md

 1. Combined Data in FINAL_version_advanced_adj_score.csv and final_version_yeah.csv to produce data_combined.csv.
 All models are based on this combined data set.

+2. Some simple EDA shows data has huge variance. so I truncate the data a bit:

+         data = data[(data.BoxOffice>=1)  & (data.BoxOffice>=100)  &
+                     (data.Runtime >= 50) & (data.Runtime <= 200) &
+                     (data.Year >= 1990)]
+   Films that are shorter than 50 minutes (are probably TV Series episodes).
+Box Office less than 1 Million are probably just some regional small production.

 2. Clearly we have a regression problem.
-The Response is the 'Adjusted_BoxOffice' instead of raw BoxOffice.
+The Response is the 'Adjusted_BoxOffice' instead of raw BoxOffice.Evaluation Matrix used here is In sample R square and Out of sample Rsquare.

    Baseline model 1: Simple LR with 4 features year, genre(dummy), Runtime, CountryCount.
 Out-of-sample-Rsq (oosr) = 13

    Baseline model 2: Simple LR with above features and all the raw ratings.
 Out-of-sample Rsq = 28.
 This is the model with (serious) data leakage.

    Baseline model 1 is the one we need to beat and Baseline 2 is the model we try to catch up.

-   Improved Model 1: Simple LR, with useless feature discarded (by P value) and NLP_Score included, oosr = 20.4 Improved Model 2: RegressionTree with cross-validation on all features except raw ratings. oosr = 16.8 Improved Model 3: NN on all features except raw ratings, oosr = 23.6
+   Improved Model 1: Simple LR, with useless feature discarded (by P value) and NLP_Score included, oosr = 20.4

+   Improved Model 2: RegressionTree with cross-validation on all features except raw ratings. oosr = 16.8

+   Improved Model 3: NN on all features except raw ratings, oosr = 23.6

 3. Conclusion: With our NLP_Score and appropriate model (appears to be NN here), we can capture (23.6-13)/(28-13) = 75.7% of the variance that can previously be explained only by raw-ratings, which is not available prior to movie release.
 So in terms of model it is quite successful.